Skip to content

 What if the camera has no audio?

-It works as video-only.
+Both work as video-only.
 The audio branch is connected only when the stream actually carries audio, so a video-only camera needs no changes.

 Can I display several cameras at once?